2025 Myanmar earthquake: Supershear rupture

+Seismic gap

 A 2011 study by Nobuo Hurukawa and Phyo Maung Maung in Geophysical Research Letters identified two seismic gaps along the Sagaing Fault.
 One of these gaps is located in central Myanmar between 19.2 degrees north and 21.5 degrees north, corresponding to the Meiktila segment.
 The pair concluded that this 260 km gap could produce a magnitude 7.9 earthquake if it completely ruptures.
 The Meiktila and Sagaing segment (to the north) may have been the source of the 1839 Ava earthquake.
 It is believed to have ruptured 285–325 km of the fault on both segments.
-A study of the seismic intensity distribution suggest the estimated magnitude of the 1839 event was 7.9.
+A study of the seismic intensity distribution suggest the estimated moment magnitude of the 1839 event was 7.9.

-Seismologists Judith Hubbard and Kyle Bradley said this seismic gap is located between the 1929 (Naypyidaw segment) and 1956 (southern Sagaing segment) ruptures.
-The pair said the 2025 earthquake ruptured the entire seismic gap and extended further north and south of it based on their analysis of the finite fault model by the USGS.
-The rupture extent corresponded with the Pyu, Naypyidaw, Meiktila and the southern part of the Sagaing segments.
-The southern extent of the rupture overlapped the rupture zones of the 1929 (Naypyidaw segment) and December 1930 (Pyu segment) earthquakes.
-The fault extent involved in the 7.1 earthquake in 1956 also seemed to have moved during the 28 March 2025 event.
-They estimated that the rupture terminated in the north just south of the 2012 Shwebo earthquake rupture (which occurred on the central Sagaing segment).
+The 2025 earthquake ruptured the entire length of the Meiktila seismic gap, but also 160 km beyond to achieve its exceptionally long rupture length.
+The rupture propagated along the seismic gap, breaching its southern margin and overlapping the rupture areas of the 1929 event on the Naypyidaw segment and into the Pyu segment which produced the second earthquake of 1930 before terminating.
+In the north, the rupture extended about 60 km northwards from the hypocenter along the Sagaing segment.
+Here, it overlaps the 1956 and 1946 rupture zones before terminating at the southern extent of the 2012 earthquake.
+The 1929 rupture was reactivated in its entirety and the rupture continued about 50 to 100 km into the 1930 rupture zone in the south.
+The 1956 rupture zone was also reactivated along its full length together with about 30 km of the southern rupture extent of the 1946 earthquake.